 The treatment described on this page may be adapted to meet your individual needs, so it's important to follow your healthcare professional's advice and raise any questions that you may have with them.

 Suffering from chronic pain?
-Come along to our free information evening on Thursday 10 May at 7pm.
+Come along to our free information evening on Thursday 6 September at 7pm.